 I have had very strong memories of the flavor and aroma of carob since when I was a kid.
 There was one large carob tree near the playground that I would always play in, and ripe, dried bean-shaped pods would fall from the tree onto the ground.
-I picked them up, broke them, and chewed on the shell like a snack.
+I used to pick it up, break the pod into halves and chew on the shell like a snack.

 Carob has a very unique flavor, different from honey or molasses, and it tastes nothing like chocolate.
 If you grew up in the US in the seventies, when carob was commonly promoted as a chocolate substitute as part of a health movement, you probably still dislike the carob for failing to replace the flavor of chocolate.

 We blend carob into our sesame butters and add it to our date rolls.
 In both products, the carob doesn’t try to be anything else but what it is naturally – a deep, earthy, and innate sweet.